Denmark Bike Tour Itinerary

 Copenhagen has a rich history as a major city on the edge of the Baltic.
 It grew from a little fishing town to the capital of Denmark, and survived fire, plague, invasion, and just about everything in between.
 Today, Copenhagen is known as a culture capital, a hub of design and experimentation, a place for foodies and a land of fairy tales.
 The Danes are called the happiest people in the world, and you’ll quickly see why.
 We give your tour a great start with a professionally guided walking tour of the old city where we can immerse ourselves in the old-world atmosphere while passing important sites along the way.
 Breathe in the salty air, and enjoy the charms of some of Hans Christian Andersen’s favorite places as we explore the delights of one of the best-preserved cities and harbors in Europe.

-Today we’ll experience Copenhagen the same way the locals do … by bike.
-Copenhagen has a rich history growing from a little fishing town to the capital of Denmark.
-But despite its growing size and popularity you will quickly appreciate why it is considered the most bikeable city in the world as we easily wend our way around the outskirts of town and visit such iconic places as Tivoli Gardens, Christiansborg Palace, Nyhavn Harbour, the Little Mermaid, the Royal Palace of Amalienborg, statue of Hans Christian Andersen, Rosenborg Castle and much more.
-We end the day with a tour of the famous Carlsberg Brewery where their dedicated guides will take you through the history of Carlsberg from its foundation in 1847 up until today.
+Today you experience Copenhagen the same way the locals do … by bike.
+But despite the city’s growing size and popularity, you quickly appreciate why it is considered the most bike-able city in the world as you easily wend your way around the outskirts of town and visit such iconic places as Christiansborg Palace, Nyhavn Harbour, the Little Mermaid, the Royal Palace of Amalienborg, statue of Hans Christian Andersen, Rosenborg Castle and much more.
+End the day with a tour of the famous Carlsberg Brewery, where their dedicated guides will take you through the history of Carlsberg from its founding in 1847.
 You can also enjoy a guided beer tasting as one of Carlsberg’s enthusiastic beer experts shares their professional knowledge … including a good story or two from what some consider to be the best brewery in the world.

 DAY EIGHT | Departure Day.

-Today we will have a delicious breakfast together and then our guides will help you make any necessary arrangements for departure.
-Trains can take you to a huge number of destinations throughout northern Europe and the Copenhagen International Airport is easily accessible and just a short commuter train ride, or taxi ride, away.
+Have a final delicious breakfast together with the group, and then our guides help you make arrangements for departure.
+Trains can take you to a huge number of destinations throughout northern Europe, and the Copenhagen International Airport is easily accessible and just a short commuter train ride or taxi ride away.

 8-DAY / 7-NIGHT DENMARK BIKE TOUR

-Final payment due 60 days prior to your tour (personal check, Visa, MasterCard, American Express or Discover)
+Final payment for your tour is due 90 days prior to your tour (personal check, Visa, MasterCard, American Express or Discover)